Bitcoin Starts a New Year by Tumbling, First Time Since 2015 - Slashdot

 Bitcoin - particularly the technology behind it - had utility as a way to store and transfer value securely and quickly across the world.
 It's still cheaper other cryptocurrencies to send 'money' to the other side of the world than it is to use a bank or Western Union.

 Well no, it is not.
 The cost involved in making a transaction is skyrocketing, the rate at which transactions can be processed is very low and even now there exist many tens of thousands of transactions that are unconfirmed by the network with them even getting dropped after a couple of weeks.
-And even in the case you describe it is still just an intermediate store of value, you're going to convert your local currency to bitcoin, transfer it to another location and then convert back to the new local currenc
+And even in the case you describe it is still just an intermediate store of value, you're going to convert your local currency to bitcoin, transfer it to another location and then convert back to the new local currency so you can actually use it for something because bitcoin itself is not useful.

+But that is an aside to the fact that bitcoin has no use outside of being a store of value, other stores of value (gold, diamonds, land, etc for example) have many uses which is why they have value.
+Their value changes based in part on speculation but also as supply and demand for the real uses of those commodities fluctuates.
+Bitcoin's value changes purely on speculation because it has no actual usefulness.
+Other blockchain technologies that focus on being currency replacements or decentralized contract verification actually have usefulness as a technology where bitcoin does not and being a 'first mover' does not give it usefulness, it gives speculative value which is why we see the wild fluctuations.

+(gold, diamonds, land, etc for example) have many uses which is why they have value.

 No Bitcoin is a failure, with a bottlenecked architecture that prevents liquidity, high transaction fees far in excess of bank wiring fee, high percentage of use for black market begging for government intervention, and extreme volatility making it useless as store of value

 How do you define failure?
-(Score:2)
+(Score:4, Informative)

 No Bitcoin is a failure, with a bottlenecked architecture that prevents liquidity, high transaction fees far in excess of bank wiring fee, high percentage of use for black market begging for government intervention, and extreme volatility making it useless as store of value